breitburg/langchain_fllama/README.md

     HumanChatMessage(
         content: ChatMessageContent.text('Remember the number 5123.'),
     ),
-    const AIChatMessage(
+    AIChatMessage(
-        content: 'Okay, I will remember the number.', ),
+        content: 'Sure, I will remember the number.', ),
     HumanChatMessage(
         content: ChatMessageContent.text('What is the number?'),